 Egyptian mythology contains the belief system of the ancient Egyptians, their religion, culture and traditions all included in this complex system of beliefs and rituals.
 It is polytheistic and centers on the Egyptians interaction with the many deities to gain the favor of the gods.

-Ancient Egyptians left behind many monuments and scripts to trace back much of its history.
+In Egyptology we find that ancient Egyptians left behind many monuments and scripts to trace back much of its history.
 The earliest recovered evidence for ancient Egyptian culture and belief reveals a timeline beginning circa 3000 b.c.
 Previous to this was probably the beginning or origin of the time when a small group migrated to the area, and began to build up Egypt into the great dynasty or kingdom that it eventually became.

-There is evidence of this pre-dynasty period that shows even animals where ritualistically buried, suggesting a belief in the afterlife as early as this timeframe.
+There is evidence of this pre-dynasty period that shows even animals where ritualistically buried, suggesting a belief in the afterlife as early as this time frame.

 As Egypt developed, each city took on its own patron god, these smaller communities would conquer and absorb each other, taking each god and adding it to their mythological collection, resulting in the complex pantheon we find today.